julia-sprenger/git-novice/episodes/08-collab.md

 ```

 Now the three repositories (Owner's local, Collaborator's local, and Owner's on
-GitHub) are back in sync.
+Algobank) are back in sync.

 :::::::::::::::::::::::::::::::::::::::::  callout